eebasso/WarpX/Docs/source/usage/parameters.rst

     to propagate (at the speed of light) to the boundaries of the simulation domain, where it can be absorbed.

-.. fv:var:: warpx.do_initial_div_cleaning
+.. pp:param:: warpx.do_initial_div_cleaning
     :type: `0` or `1`
     :default: 0

     Whether to use projection method to scrub A/B field divergence in externally loaded fields.
 This is automatically turned on if external/initial B or time varying A fields are loaded.

-.. fv:var:: warpx.projection_div_cleaner.rtol
+.. pp:param:: warpx.projection_div_cleaner.rtol
     :type: `float`
     :default: `5e-12` when double precision and `5e-5` for single precision
     :optional:

     Controls the relative tolerance when solving for the projected divergence of the field in the MLMG AMReX solver.

-.. fv:var:: warpx.projection_div_cleaner.atol
+.. pp:param:: warpx.projection_div_cleaner.atol
     :type: `float`
     :default: `0`
     :optional:

     Controls the absolute tolerance when solving for the projected divergence of the field in the MLMG AMReX solver.

-.. fv:var:: warpx.do_subcycling
+.. pp:param:: warpx.do_subcycling
     :type: `0` or `1`
     :default: 0